JSON Data Handling

 """

-Get all networks in an organization
+Get all networks in an organisation

 Returns list of network dictionaries